How to Choose the Right Child Custody Lawyer

 - Sole Custody

-It is possible for one parent to have either sole physical custody or sole legal custody of a child.
+It is possible for one parent to have either sole physical or sole legal custody of a child.
 This is most common if one parent is deemed by the court to be an unfit parent for reasons such as alcoholism, child abuse allegations, drug addiction, neglect, etc.

-States are currently working toward awarding less parents sole custody and more joint custody so that both parents can stay in the child’s life.
+States are currently working toward awarding less parents sole and more joint custody so that both parents can stay in the child’s life.
 Even if the court does award physical custody to one parent, it is not uncommon for both parents to share joint legal custody, with the other parent on a liberal visitation schedule.

 While many divorcing couples don’t get along, it is best to only seek sole custody of your children if your spouse poses a legitimate danger to their well-being.